ghh-jb/Dopamine/README.md

 - [#] In terminal: "cd /path/to/Dopamine"
 - [#] In terminal: "git submodule init"
-- [#] In terminal: "git submodule sync" and wait for process to finish
+- [#] In terminal: "git submodule update" and wait for process to finish
 - [## ########]
 - [#] MAKE SURE TO HAVE Xcode 15!
 This is VERY important!
 - [## ########]